 |SSL or IPSec VPN Logins||Check for your specific brand of VPN|

 |Other VPNs and remote access solutions that support RADIUS authentication||RADIUS|

 |Microsoft services like RDP or OWA||Look for your named application|

 |Any device or system that supports authentication via LDAP||LDAP Proxy|

 |Your own web applications||WebSDK (requires some programming proficiency)|

 If you're coding your own two-factor authentication using Duo's Auth API choose the Auth API application.
-The Accounts API and Admin API applications are available to Platform and Enterprise edition customers.
+The Accounts API and Admin API applications are available to Duo Beyond, Duo Access, and Duo MFA plan customers.
 Please contact us to request access to these APIs.